Chart Color Schemes

 Health performance in Para Hills West is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Para Hills West faces significant health challenges, as indicated by its health data.
-Both younger and older age groups have high prevalence of common health conditions.
+Para Hills West faces significant health challenges, as indicated by health data.
+Both younger and older age groups show high prevalence of common health conditions.

-Only approximately 46% (about 1,621 people) of the total population has private health cover, which is lower than the national average of 55.3%.
-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 10.8% and 8.1% of residents respectively.
-Conversely, 63.2% of residents report having no medical ailments, compared to 68.1% across Greater Adelaide.
-The area has a higher proportion of seniors aged 65 and over, at 19.5% (686 people), than Greater Adelaide's 16.1%.
-Health outcomes among seniors present some challenges, mirroring the general population's health profile.
+Private health cover is notably low, at approximately 46% (~1,647 people), compared to the national average of 55.7%.
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 10.8% and 8.1% of residents respectively.
+Only 63.2% of residents report being completely free from medical ailments, lower than Greater Adelaide's 68.1%.
+The area has a higher proportion of seniors aged 65 and over (19.5%, or 697 people), compared to Greater Adelaide's 16.1%.
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health